kwpid/lim-rblx/replit.md

 -   `RemoteEvents` and `RemoteFunctions` for client-server communication.
 -   Asynchronous ItemDatabase loading.
 -   Debounced DataStore saves.
--   Roblox `InsertService` for equipping items and displaying models in events.
+-   Roblox `InsertService` for equipping items, displaying models in events, and loading R6 body part meshes/textures for CharacterMesh objects.
 -   Roblox `MarketplaceService` for gamepass checks, purchase prompting, and ownership validation.
 -   Roblox `BadgeService` for mastery badge awards and ownership verification.
 -   Roblox `MessagingService` for cross-server notifications.